 First and foremost join a cycling club affiliated to British Cycling, annual membership is low and will provide the necessary skills for road racing and being able to ride confidently in a group scenario.
-Please note, some clubs at present have restricted membership due to current high demand.
+Please note, some clubs will have restricted membership due to high demand.

 Secondly, apply to British Cycling for the necessary Road Licence as in most races it will be required and is free of charge for under 16’s.
 The licence is normally returned via your club.